vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FAQ_en.md

 <details><summary>Click to expand or collapse answer</summary></p>
 You can add a club yourself.
 There are step-by-step instructions for this (see the question about documentation).</p>

-The list of clubs in Brabant-Oost is already included to kick-start the growth process.
+Various clubs in the Netherlands are already included to kick-start process.
 </details></p>

 </li><li>